GovTribe

 • The target record, buyer, market, saved search, pipeline, document, or artifact.

-• The business context GovTribe AI should assume, such as your company fit, customer focus, certification, geography, vehicle access, or teaming posture.
+• Your business context, such as company fit, customer focus, certification, geography, vehicle access, or teaming posture.

-• The output you want, such as a ranked list, bid/no-bid call, evidence-backed brief, pricing posture, chart, map, workbook, or marked-up document.
+• The output you want, such as a ranked list, bid/no-bid call, evidence-backed brief, pricing posture, chart, map, workbook, response draft, filled template, or marked-up document.

 • The decision or next action the answer should support.